Creating a Serene Master Bedroom Through Decluttering and Organizing

 Planning, Arranging, and Designing

 You can also use our free project planner ← by clicking here.
-Or get our Total Home Workbook for all your home project needs which includes templates for a mood board, design worksheet, trackers, and more.
+Or get our Total Home Workbook for all your home project needs which include templates for a mood board, design worksheets, trackers, and more.

 So, first things first: create a bare-bones sketch of your room without any furnishings.
 If you plan on doing any DIY, go ahead and take measurements of your room’s dimensions and enter these into your sketch.
 Try to keep everything to scale as you draw your room.